doselect/boto3/docs/source/guide/iam-example-managing-users.rst

 .. _aws-boto3-iam-examples-managing-users:

 ******************
-Managing IAM users
+Managing IAM Users
 ******************

 This Python example shows you how to create a user, list users, update a user name and delete a user.

-The scenario
+The Scenario
 ============

 In this example Python code is used to create and manage users in IAM.
 The code uses the